ARM-software/arm-trusted-firmware/docs/getting_started/build-options.rst

    align with the ``FEATURE_DETECTION`` mechanism.
 Default is 0.

--  ``ENABLE_SME_FOR_SWD``: Boolean option to enable the Scalable Matrix Extension for secure world use along with SVE and FPU/SIMD, ENABLE_SME_FOR_NS must also be set to use this.
-If enabling this, the secure world MUST handle context switching for SME, SVE, and FPU/SIMD registers to ensure that no data is leaked to non-secure world.
+-  ``ENABLE_SME_FOR_SWD``: Boolean option to enable the Scalable Matrix Extension for secure world.
+Used along with SVE and FPU/SIMD.
+   ENABLE_SME_FOR_NS and ENABLE_SVE_FOR_SWD must also be set to use this.
    This is experimental.
 Default is 0.

 -  ``ENABLE_SPE_FOR_NS`` : Numeric value to enable Statistical Profiling
    extensions.
 This is an optional architectural feature for AArch64.